pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The reason both traits exist is because it allows us to write trait bounds on generic types slightly differently:
+The reason both traits exist is to allow writing trait bounds on generic types in a slightly different way:

 ```rust
 fn function<T>(t: T)